 Being a “Peeping Tom”

-As per C.G.S. §53a-182(a)(7), it is a disorderly conduct offense to observe someone inside a dwelling intentionally and for longer than a cursory amount of time if that person does not know about or consent to the observation and has a reasonable expectation of privacy under the circumstances.
+As per C.G.S. §53a-182(a)(7), it is unlawful to observe someone inside a dwelling intentionally and for longer than a cursory amount of time if that person does not know about or consent to the observation and has a reasonable expectation of privacy under the circumstances.

 Other Circumstances That Could Lead to Disorderly Conduct Charges

-Learn More About Common Disorderly Conduct Charges from a Westport Attorney
+Learn More About Common Westport Disorderly Conduct Charges from an Attorney

 Common though they may be, disorderly conduct charges in Westport are serious matters that can have substantial repercussions.
-Even if your criminal case ends with an acquittal, a disorderly conduct charge categorized as domestic violence could allow for sanctions in family court that may include a loss of visitation or custody rights over your children.
+Even if your criminal case ends with an acquittal, a charge of this nature described as domestic violence could allow for sanctions in family court that may include a loss of visitation or custody rights over your children.

-Having knowledgeable legal representation is often vital to mitigating the potential consequences of a disorderly conduct accusation.
+Having knowledgeable legal representation is often vital to mitigating the potential consequences of such an accusation.
 Click here to read our over 300 certified client reviews on Avvo.com, and call Mark Sherman Law today to schedule your confidential consultation.